Bikram Singh Majithia

 Bikram Singh Majithia (born 1 March 1975) is an Indian politician and a former cabinet minister in the Punjab Government.
 He won 2007 Punjab Vidhan Sabha elections from the Majitha constituency, and again won in 2012 and 2017.
-He belongs to Shiromani Akali Dal and is president of its Youth Wing, Youth Akali Dal.
+He belongs to Shiromani Akali Dal and was president of its Youth Wing, Youth Akali Dal.

 Background and family

 Majithia was born on 1 March 1975 to former Deputy Defence Minister Satyajit Singh Majithia and Sukhmanjus Kaur Majithia in Delhi.
 He was educated at the Lawrence School Sanawar.
 His grandfather Sardar Surjit Singh Majithia was a Wing Commander in the Indian Air Force and his great-grandfather Sir Sundar Singh Majithia was Revenue Minister in the Punjab government.
 He is the younger brother of Bathinda MP, Harsimrat Kaur Badal and brother-in-law of former Deputy Chief Minister of Punjab, Sukhbir Singh Badal.
 Bikram married Ganieve Kaur in November 2009 and they have two sons.